Roey0204/My-Portfolio/README.md

 Throughout the years, I have developed a strong foundation through participate some project to build fundamental on object-oriented programming, microcontroller programming, data acquisition, data modeling, Internet of things, machine learning etc.

+For more details can refer to the CV below:
+My CV in [pdf](https://github.com/Roey0204/My-Portfolio/blob/main/RoeyCV.pdf)

 In my free time, I enjoy to exploring new data analysis tools and techniques.
 I am always looking for opportunities to expand my knowledge and skills in software/data relevant whether from working at daily job or independently

-My CV in [pdf](https://github.com/Roey0204/My-Portfolio/blob/main/RoeyCV.pdf)

 ### My Skillset more focusing on item below: